Typical A-level offer

 BBC with B in Art or appropriate plus satisfactory portfolio

-School of Art: 100% student satisfaction (NSS 2016)
+School of Art: 94% student satisfaction (NSS 2018)

-Why study Art History at Aberystwyth?
+Why study Fine Art with Art History at Aberystwyth?

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.

 |Module Name||Module Code||Credit Value|

 |Drawing: Extended Practice||AR11320||20|

 |Art in Europe 1: from Rococo to Romanticism, 1700-1800||AH11320||20|